-Planning a Tombstone vacation?
+Planning a Tombstone Vacation?
 It’s a great idea!!
-Tombstone Arizona is the perfect area for you, right?
-You probably love the American Wild West!
+Lots of wonderful places to stay, fitting any family budget, or whatever type of adventure you have in mind.
+Tombstone Arizona is perfect for you, right?
+You probably are so fascinated by the old American Wild West!

 Advance Planning for Your Tombstone Vacation

 When you plan your American West Travel, keep some general facts in mind.
 We recommend organizing in advance for your trip to Tombstone Arizona.
 Tombstone can be your ideal choice for a vacation base, or for a Day Trip from a nearby location.

 Planning ahead is very important.
 It’s the first step in getting you there!
 So we have some tips for you, in what to think about.

 - Will you fly in and rent a car?

 - Tucson is the closest city with a major airport.
 One and one/half hour drive away.

 - Tucson Airport is an easy in & out facility –